polar-app/polar-app/notes/TYPESCRIPT.md

 ### TODO

+- The renderer is now the main problem because I'm loading from an HTTP URL not the local filesystem.
+I might need to use a combination of webpack and typescript.
+Webpack for my 'apps' and JS for everything else.

+- TODO what prompted this migration...
+OH!! the issue of web components.
+If I'm still using webpack that might break our migration.
+THAT and type safety of course.

 - see if I can compile directly in the same directory.  this would have the downside of leving extra files on disk but it would mean I have to rework a lot less code.